 2.7 Above-CHWM Load Liability

 If «Customer Name» annexes load from another customer with a CHWM Contract that had Above-CHWM Load served with Firm Requirements Power purchased at a Tier 2 Long-Term Rates, Tier 2 Short-Term Rate or a Tier 2 Vintage Rate, then «Customer Name» shall pay any costs that BPA determines apply as a result of such annexation.
 BPA shall determine such costs, if any, during the 7(i) Process that follows «Customer Name»’s notice of annexation.
 BPA shall include such cost identified through the 7(i) Process on «Customer Name»’s bill.
-In no event shall BPA make payment to «Customer Name» as a result of «Customer Name» reducing its amounts of Firm Requirements Power.BPA shall update Dedicated Resource amounts in «Customer Name»’s Exhibit A by March 31 following the updated forecast Total Retail Load submittal.
+In no event shall BPA make payment to «Customer Name» as a result of «Customer Name» reducing its amounts of Firm Requirements Power.

+Include in BLOCK and SLICE/BLOCK templates:

+2.8 Updates to Total Retail Load Forecast

+If «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2 of the body of the Agreement, BPA updates «Customer Name»’s forecast Net Requirement and calculates an Above-CHWM Load amount greater than «Customer Name»’s Above-CHWM Load amount, established in the Above-CHWM Load Process, then «Customer Name» shall apply Dedicated Resources to serve the difference between (1) the amount established in the Above-CHWM Load Process and (2) any additional Above-CHWM Load amount established through such updated Total Retail Load forecast, for the applicable Rate Period.
+By March 31 following such calculation and determination, BPA will update Exhibit A with any changes to «Customer Name»’s Dedicated Resource amounts.

+END BLOCK and SLICE/BLOCK templates.

-2.8 Amounts of Power to be Billed at Tier 2 Rates
+2.9 Amounts of Power to be Billed at Tier 2 Rates